 Who is my loan servicer?

 A federal loan servicer will be assigned by the Department of Education and communicate directly with students.
+You may also look up who your loan servicer is in The National Student Loan Data System.

 Contact your loan servicer for information about: